sonv/sonv.github.io/index.markdown

 I am a mathematician located in Vietnam.

-I was an assistant professor at Fulbright University Vietnam from 2022-2025.
-I was a
-Hans Rademacher Instructor in the Department of Mathematics at the University of Pennsylvania from 2021-2022.
+I was an assistant professor at Fulbright University Vietnam from 2022-2025; a Hans Rademacher Instructor in the Department of Mathematics at the University of Pennsylvania from 2021-2022.
 I completed my PhD at Carnegie Mellon University in 2021, under the supervision of [Gautam Iyer](https://www.math.cmu.edu/~gautam/) and [Bob Pego](https://www.math.cmu.edu/~bobpego/).